tony-azevedo/FlyAnalysis/README.md

 MATLAB toolboxes are not necessary to simply open and view data.
 Some analysis scripts may require additional toolboxes.
 Typically those analysis scripts are for specific protocols that a user creates, such as protocols that acquire images along with analog or digital streams.

+### Install FlyAnalysis
-To install FlyAnalysis, fork and clone the FlyAnalysis and FlySound repositories.
-Add the directory paths to MATLAB
+ - fork and clone the FlyAnalysis and FlySound repositories.
+ - Add the directory paths to MATLAB

 TODO:
  - add an example experiment to the repo for users to play with.
  - generalize for any data path
  - create version names.

+## Versions
 Dev branch:
 Clean install of FlyAnalysis routines.